Islem-Jarraya/TinySiamese-network/README.md

 ## Code structure
 ### Step 1:
-  Run the "FeatureVectorsTrain" file to create the csv files of features "csv_train.csv", labels "csv_trainLabels.csv" and paths "csv_trainPaths.csv".
+  Run the "FeatureVectorsTrain.py" file to create the CSV files of features (csv_train.csv), labels (csv_trainLabels.csv), and paths (csv_trainPaths.csv).
 ### Step 2:
-  Run the "FeatureVectorsTest" file to create the csv files of features "csv_test.csv", labels "csv_testLabels.csv" and paths "csv_testPaths.csv".
+  Run the "FeatureVectorsTest.py" file to create the CSV files of features (csv_test.csv), labels (csv_testLabels.csv), and paths (csv_testPaths.csv).
+  These two files use a pre-trained model (VGG16) on fingerprint classification for feature extraction.
+The pre-trained model should be saved in the "model" folder.
+### Step 3:
+  After completing Step 1 and Step 2, the CSV files will be created.
+We can then start the execution of the training code in the "TinySiameseTrain.py" file.
+Running this file will produce the trained TinySiamese model in the "model" folder.
+### Step 4:
+  The file "TinySiameseTest.py" contains the testing code for accuracy calculation.

 ## Example - Fingerprint classification(FVC)
 FVC2002[3] and FVC2004[2] datasets include noisy images acquired by different live scan devices.
 The fingerprints of each dataset were categorized into four types: arch, right loop, left loop and whorl.
 The four sets of FVC2004 were merged into a single set of four classes to form a multi-sensor fingerprint dataset.
 The same procedure was used for FVC2002 using only three sets (DB1, DB2 and DB4).
 This example does not include all the data but only some images.